 Amy Yuan (BMus, MA) is a prize-winning violinist/erhuist who is an alumna of Millfield School and completed her Bachelor and Masters studies at the Royal Academy of Music with Distinction.
 Her professors were Maurice Hasson, So-Ock Kim and Colin Huehns.
 Hailed by the prestigious London Symphony Orchestra St Luke's String Academy as 'The Most Promising Musician' and having been the only Chinese leader in the history of National Youth Orchestra of Great Britain, Amy is dedicated to bringing western and eastern cultures together through music.
-In 2015, Amy founded Amy Yuan Academy in London, with the aim to provide first-class music training and to foster artistic talents.
+In 2015, Amy founded Amy Yuan Academy in London, with the aims to provide first-class music training and to foster artistic talents.
 Amy feels very fortunate to have benefitted from excellent private education and world-class music training in the UK and hopes that through the works of Amy Yuan Academy, more young musicians will have similar opportunities.
+Amy's educational work has been recognised in the UK and she has been invited by British Prime Minister to attend Chinese New Year Receptions at 10 Downing Street.

 Amy was awarded full scholarships at Royal Academy of Music and received numerous awards including the Violet Strutton Award, Wyse Bequest, Elizabeth Spater Award and Stanley Picker Award.
 She has performed in masterclasses to Maxim Vengerov, Zakhar Bron, Sylvia Rosenberg, Alexander Pavlovic and Tasmin Little.
 Amy has appeared as soloist with the London Chamber Orchestra under the baton of Sir.
 Christopher Warren-Green playing Mozart Violin Concerto in G. Other conductors Amy has worked with include Sir Simon Rattle, Sir Colin Davis, Richard Hickox, Sir Neville Marriner, Sir Mark Elder and Yan Pascal Tortelier.
 Orchestras Amy has played in include London Symphony Orchestra, Oxford Philharmusica, Southern Sinfonia, Royal Academy of Music Soloists, National Youth Orchestra of Great British and Multi-Story Orchestra.
 She has performed in many famous concert halls around the world, these include Royal Albert Hall, London Barbican Centre, St Paul’s Cathedral, Cadogan Hall, Manchester Bridgewater Hall, Fairfield Concert Hall, Birmingham Symphony Hall, Sheldonian Theatre Oxford, Santander Symphony Hall Spain, San Tiago Palace, Beijing Concert Hall and Forbidden City Hall.